 On day 5 of your North Morocco Itinerary, make preparations for arrival in Fes.
 Fes or Fez is like mini Marrakech, but better.
-Fes boosts of UNESCO World Heritage List Status.
-Fes has 3 districts – Fes el Bali is (9th century medina core), Fes Jdid (extension of the medina 13th century) and the New Town.
+Fes boasts of UNESCO World Heritage List Status.
+Fes has 3 districts – Fes el Bali is (9th-century medina core), Fes Jdid (extension of the medina 13th century) and the New Town.

 Allot the first half of your day for transit time.
 Tangier to Fes is a little over 4 hour drive one way.
 If you prefer taking a bus, put 5.50 hours of travel time.